Sand in the Ink Logo

 'It takes all sorts of people to make a world, you know; so we must satisfy ourselves with the thought that we help to make the variety'

 The Mine Girl acknowledges the continuing social limitations for Victorian women.
-Yet it also celebrates women who seize those boundaries and shape their own lives.
+Yet it also celebrates women who seize those boundaries, shape their own lives and make their dreams come true.

 Further Reading